Sumit-ai/COVID-19-pneumonia-claasification/README.md

 # COVID-19-pneumonia-claasification
 **Pneumonia is an infection in one or both lungs.
 Bacteria, viruses, and fungi cause it.
 The infection causes inflammation in the air sacs in your lungs, which are called alveoli.
-The alveoli fill with fluid or pus, making it difficult to breathe.
-Read on to learn more about pneumonia and how to treat it.**
+The alveoli fill with fluid or pus, making it difficult to breathe.**

+**We presents methodology of a Deep Learning based chest X-ray image binary classifier model.
+This model takes the chest X-ray images as an input and results the class (Pneumonia affected or Normal).
+It is a threefold operation: At first the X-ray images are normalized using batch normalization technique and then two pretrained Residual Neural Networks, with 50 and 34 hidden layers is trained with 5910 normal and Pneumonia chest X ray images.
+Finally, the trained deep learning model predicts in real time. **

 ## Nomral Chest-Xray: